Event based simulation of an EPR-B experiment by local hidden variables: epr-simple and epr-clocked: Abstract

-In this note, I analyse the data generated by M. Fodje's simulation programs \emph{epr-simple} and \emph{epr-clocked} using appropriate modified Bell-CHSH type inequalities: the Larsson detection loophole adjusted CHSH, and the Larsson-Gill coincidence loophole adjusted CHSH.
-The experimental efficiencies turn out to be \(\eta\approx 81\%\) and \(\gamma \approx 55\%\) respectively, and the observed value of CHSH is (of course) well within the adjusted bounds.
+I evaluate them with appropriate modified Bell-CHSH type inequalities: the Larsson detection-loophole adjusted CHSH, and the Larsson-Gill coincidence-loophole adjusted CHSH.
+The experimental efficiencies turn out to be approximately \(\eta = 81\%\) (close to optimal) and \(\gamma = 55\%\) (far from optimal).
+The observed values of CHSH are, as they must be, within the appropriate adjusted bounds.
+Fodjes' detection-loophole model turns out to be very, very close to Pearle's famous 1970 model, so the efficiency is very close to optimal.
+The model also has the same defect as Pearle's: the joint detection rates exhibit signalling.